wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/practice-security-administration.md

  [![Automated investigations](../media/automated-investigations.png)](../media/automated-investigations-magnify.png#lightbox)

 The automated investigation feature uses various inspection algorithms, and processes used by analysts (such as playbooks) to examine alerts and take immediate remediation action to resolve breaches.
 This significantly reduces alert volume, allowing security operations experts to focus on more sophisticated threats and other high value initiatives.
-In the following investigation screenshot, we can see that malware was detected, as well as automatically remediated:
+In the following investigation screenshot, we can see that malware was detected, and automatically remediated:

  [![Malware detected and remediated](../media/malware-detected-remediated.png)](../media/malware-detected-remediated-magnify.png#lightbox)